 Tees Music Alliance has been awarded ‘bronze status’ for its commitment to deaf and disabled music fans, following recognition by Attitude is Everything – the charity that improves Deaf and disabled people’s access to live music by working in partnership with audiences artists and the music industry and operates a nationwide Charter of Best Practice.

-TMA achieved its award for the facilities and services on offer at The Georgian Theatre, which recently closed for a £1.4M refurbishment, taking place over the winter months.
+TMA achieved its award for the facilities and services on offer at The Georgian Theatre, which underwent a £1.4M refurbishment during 2016 / 17.

-The award comes as part of TMA’s drive to increase the number of Deaf and disabled people visiting their events as part of their Arts Council England funded project – Reaching Out.
+The award comes as part of TMA’s drive to increase the number of Deaf and disabled people visiting their events.

 To qualify for charter status, live music venues must demonstrate exemplary access provision and an on-going commitment to improving accessibility - working with Attitude is Everything, to go beyond the legal obligations set out in the Equality Act, to implement best practice, and to provide a fair and equal service to their Deaf and disabled customers.